Aylsham Outstation was located in a large town house called ‘The Beeches’, in the historic market town of Aylsham, North Norfolk.

-The property was owned by Dr Alec George Holman and his wife Grace Kathleen.
-Their daughter, Jill (now Jill Monk), recalled that her father was one of the first civilians to be recruited to gather information because of his local knowledge.
+The property was owned by Dr Alec George Holman and his wife Grace Kathleen (nee Brown).
+Their daughter, Jill Monk (nee Holman), recalled that her father was one of the first civilians to be recruited to gather information because of his local knowledge.

 At appointed times the messages were transmitted.
 Jill would be sent out at night, commonly on horseback, to deliver any messages they had received.
 The messages were hidden inside split tennis balls and deposited via a disguised pipe.

 Every now and again Signals Officers would visit to change the batteries and Jill Monk recalled they were fed well before leaving.

 ‘The Beeches’ has long since changed ownership.
 What used to be the billiard room is now the kitchen, it has received a new tiled floor, effectively blocking the hatch and making the cellar beneath inaccessible.

 An Interview with Jill Monk; Date of report: 10 April 2012 Area/Location: Jill Monk’s house in Aylsham

 Q1.
 What kind of information did the secret messages contain?
 We collected information by observations made on the ground such as bombing squad movements, troop assemblages, movements and numbers, vehicle movements, identification of battalions and regiments, anything else unusual.
 The information was coded before being passed on.
 What sort of code was used?
 It was some sort of letter code but I can’t remember how it worked.
 The coding was done by my mother.

 Q2.
 How did the coding system work?
 I can’t recall with absolute certainty but we received new sheets for changing the code quite frequently.